-We want SADD students to be the ‘go to’ in schools for the driver licence, and to help assist their peers to navigate through the journey.
+We encourage SADD students to be the ‘go to’ people in schools for driver licence questions as well simply helping your peers navigate their way through some challenging new territory.
 This toolkit enables you to help your peers get on track early and stay on track.
 SADD wants all young road users and their family/whānau embarking on the driver licensing journey to not just obtain their licence, but also to embed safer road user behaviours into everyday practice on the road.

 SADD students know young people and the challenges they face when it comes to the driver licensing journey.
-There are many barriers for young people restricting them from obtaining their license.
-In a 2016 report, 84% of young Kiwis reported breaching their driver license conditions.
-It also found that 70% of jobs required a driver license, but only 9% of beneficiaries aged 18-24 held a license.
-The driver license is a huge asset for job seekers in New Zealand.
+There are many barriers that restrict young people from obtaining their license.
+A 2016 report stated that 84% of young Kiwis admitted breaching their driver license conditions.
+It also found that 70% of jobs required a driver license, with only 9% of beneficiaries aged 18-24 holding an appropriate license.
+Having the right level of driver license is a huge asset for job seekers in New Zealand.

 This is a living toolkit.
 We encourage you to regularly check for updates for new resources and activity ideas.
 Check out the full toolkit below, and scroll further for our specific activity ideas and free resources.

 Get two groups together each with a bucket full of water balloons.
 Get the question right throw a balloon.
 Get it wrong, get hit with a balloon.
 Another great activity for the whole school.

 Everyone loves a quiz, so why not organise a Kahoot quiz for students in your school interested in learning to drive and progressing through the driver licence journey!

 Order free posters from our website and put them up around the school!
 You could also ask to have a permanent display in a busy area that you can regularly update.

 This is a resource designed to help kiwi drivers navigate the driver licensing journey.
 The website has an online learning platform with quizzes and games, and even a VR training section!